Tools4everBV/HelloID-Conn-Prov-Target-StudyTube/README.md

 #### Permissions
 There are two types of permissions added in the repository, and you can choose one.
 Alternatively, you can use the all-in-one script subPermissions.ps1, or the grantPermission and revokePermission scripts.
 The preferred solution is to use the individual scripts.
 However, when you reach the maximum number of business rules, consider using subPermissions.

+#### Uniqueness
+- The property `employee_number` is not unique in StudyTube, which means that the `UID` should be used as the correlation key.
+- The email address should be unique in StudyTube.
+When the email address already exists, attempting to create a new user with an existing email address results in updating the existing user instead of creating a new one.
+A condition has been added to the creation process to avoid this update and stop when this situation occurs.

 #### CustomField